-After you have written and polished a poem or work of fiction or nonfiction, enter the details of that piece (length, genre, subject, etc.) and other desired criteria (such as payscale, submission method, etc.) on our main search page.
+After you have written and polished a poem or work of fiction or nonfiction, or created a piece of visual art, enter the details of that piece (length, genre, topic, etc.) and other desired criteria (such as payscale, submission method, etc.) on our publisher search page or agent search page.
 Need guidance?
 Read our guide to searching and study our glossary.

 Step 2: Explore

-Go through the list of search results to find markets that might be a good fit for the story.
-Not all the markets in the search results will be.
-So that you don't have to comb through too many markets, we highly recommend that you fine-tune your search to match what you are looking for.
+Go through the list of search results to find publishers or agents that might be a good fit for the piece.
+So that you don't have to comb through too many listings, we highly recommend that you fine-tune your search to match specifically what you are looking for.

 Read our listings for the publications that interest you, and be sure to visit their websites to get a better feel for them and to get instructions on how to submit to them.
 Learn everything you can about the publication and read samples if possible.
 Research is key to success.

 Step 3: Submit

 Once you've made your choice of where to submit, closely follow the submission requirements and procedures of the publication(s) where you choose to send your piece.

 It's crucial to know what you submitted where, so immediately report the submission at Duotrope where it will be listed in your submission tracker.
 (Read our guide to reporting and tracking submissions.)

 And now the waiting game begins.
 One of the secrets to publishing success is patience.
 While you wait for a response, keep writing.
 When you start getting antsy, check in on your Submission Tracker, where we'll give you an idea of when you should expect to hear back from the editor.

 Once you receive a response, update the status of the submission through your Submission Tracker.